MackCesar/MetalDiffusion/utilities/readMe.md

 Currently, it is used to write:
 1) the art/cinema creation settings of a generation.
 The input text is a list of strings that are written into a file.
 Every index is a line of data
 2) the analysis of a .ckpt file.
 This was used in the development of SD2.x adoption

+## settingsControl.py
+**User Settings Control** is a script that reads and writes the user preferences and settings.

+This script contains the factory defaults for the webUI.

+## videoUtilities.py
+**Video Utilities** is a script that handles all things regarding video creation.

+Currently, the zoom out function isn't working as intended.
+Beware!